 - Employ an analysis that minimizes the possibility of producing false combination effects.
-As true combination necessarily results in the decrease of sensory uncertainty in the combined cue condition, relative to the individually-determined best cue, the choice of analysis needs to reflect this (equation 3). - Additionally, illustrating combination effects at the individual level is often useful, especially when it supplements group-level analyses.
-This provides an estimate about the overall prevalence and individual degree of combination effects within the group, as well as between participant variability. - 3.
-Testing whether the precision benefit follows (optimal) MLE predictions should be an additional, but not an alternative step when aiming to evidence combination/integration of two cues.
-The degree of combination can also be quantified as difference between the minimal possible sensory noise and the empirically measured combined noise level (equation 5).
+As true combination necessarily results in the decrease of sensory uncertainty in the combined cue condition, relative to the individually determined best cue, the choice of analysis needs to reflect this (Eq.
+3). - 2.
+Additionally, illustrating combination effects at the individual level is often useful, especially when it supplements group-level analyses.
+This provides an estimate of the overall prevalence and individual degree of combination effects within the group. - 3.
+Testing whether the precision benefit follows (optimal) MLE predictions should be an additional, but not an alternative, step when aiming to evidence combination/integration of two cues.
+The degree of combination can also be quantified as difference between the minimal possible sensory noise and the empirically measured combined noise level (Eq.
+5).
 This is because the MLE prediction provides the maximum possible benefit/minimum possible noise level that can be measured, taking the observer's unisensory variances and variance ratio into account.
-As such, this combination index may be especially useful if a simple, quantified measure of

-575 integration degree (relative to what is maximally possible) is needed to contrast between 576 groups.
-Note, however, that similar to the contrast with optimal predictions, this measure alone 577 does not allow to infer whether integration took place, as it is still possible that participants 578 followed the best single cue.
-To evidence combination, step 1 needs to be implemented.

-579 4.
-Seconding previous recommendations (Ernst, 2012; Rohde et al., 2016; Scarfe, 2022) we 580 remind researchers to carefully consider their design parameters in order to minimize 581 measurement noise (e.g., maximize number of trial repetitions, select sensible stimulus levels 582 and a suitable testing range that allows response proportions to plateau, select appropriate 583 parameter estimation procedure and limits; Kingdom & Prins, 2016; Prins, 2012, 2013) and 584 maximize power (e.g., define a sample size that takes the maximum benefit relative to the 585 measurement noise into account, and maximize the possible benefit by matching single cue 586 noise levels; Rohde et al., 2016; Scarfe, 2022).
-Sensible stimulus presentation ranges and 587 hardware-related measurement noise can be best determined in pilot studies.
-Furthermore, 588 simulating data can be of great help to provide the researcher with an estimate of analysis-589 related measurement noise.
-Notably, the assumptions upon which cue combination models 590 rest are often neglected, however their implications are vital for determining whether cue 591 combination is present and whether it follows optimal predictions (Scarfe, 2022).
+As such, this combination index may be especially useful if a simple, quantified measure of integration degree (relative to what is maximally possible) is needed to contrast between groups.
+Note, however, that similar to the contrast with optimal predictions, this measure alone does not allow to infer whether integration took place, as it is still possible that participants followed the best single cue.
+To evidence combination, step 1 needs to be implemented. - 4.
+Seconding previous recommendations (Ernst, 2012; Rohde et al., 2016; Scarfe, 2022), we remind researchers to carefully consider their design parameters in order to minimize measurement noise (e.g., maximize number of trial repetitions, select sensible stimulus levels and a suitable testing range that allows response proportions to plateau, select appropriate parameter estimation procedure and limits; Kingdom & Prins, 2016; Prins, 2012, 2013) and maximize power (e.g., define a sample size that takes the maximum benefit relative to the measurement noise into account, and maximize the possible benefit by matching single-cue noise levels; Rohde et al., 2016; Scarfe, 2022).
+Sensible stimulus presentation ranges and hardware-related measurement noise can be best determined in pilot studies.
+Furthermore, simulating data can be of great help to provide the researcher with an estimate of analysis-related measurement noise.
+Notably, the assumptions upon which cue combination models rest7 are often neglected, however their implications are vital for determining whether cue combination is present and whether it follows optimal predictions (Scarfe, 2022).

 The implications that the comparator choice has on our ability to distinguish cue combination from alternative strategies is far reaching, and does not only affect planning of future studies, but also questions the results of published studies that have used the group-determined best and worst cues as comparators to evidence combination (this includes the authors' own studies).
-Our recommendation therefore extends to researchers of published articles to re-analyse their data using the more appropriate comparator, that is, the individually-selected best cue, to ascertain that their reported effects indeed reflect true combination.
+Our recommendation therefore extends to researchers of published articles to re-analyse their data using the more appropriate comparator, that is, the individually selected best cue, to ascertain that their reported effects indeed reflect true combination.

 Taken together, the present study advocates for a more careful comparator selection and task design in order to ensure cue combination is tested with maximum power while reducing the inflation of false positives.
-Clearly, while some factors that influence our ability to find true combination effects are more difficult to control or anticipate in advance, such as an observer's absolute levels of sensory noise for a
+Clearly, while some factors that influence our ability to find true combination effects are more difficult to control or anticipate in advance, such as an observer's absolute levels of sensory noise for a given cue, their sensory noise ratio, or expectable lapse rates8, the choice of analysis is a design factor that is under full researcher control.